influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/guides/hardware_sizing.md

 ## When do I need more RAM?

-In general, having more RAM helps queries return faster.
-There is no known downside to adding more RAM.

-The major component that affects your RAM needs is [series cardinality](/influxdb/v1.7/concepts/glossary/#series-cardinality).
-A series cardinality around or above 10 million can cause OOM failures even with large amounts of RAM.
-If this is the case, you can usually address the problem by redesigning your [schema](/influxdb/v1.7/concepts/glossary/#schema).
+In general, more RAM helps queries return faster.
+Your RAM requirements are primarily determined by [series cardinality](/influxdb/v1.7/concepts/glossary/#series-cardinality).
+Higher cardinality requires more RAM.
+Regardless of RAM, a series cardinality of 10 million or more can cause OOM failures.
+You can usually resolve OOM issues by redesigning your [schema](/influxdb/v1.7/concepts/glossary/#schema).

 The increase in RAM needs relative to series cardinality is exponential where the exponent is between one and two: